 On a flight home in 2009, Sid Landolt and Peter Dupuis struck up a conversation with a stranger; a conversation that would change S&P’s destiny forever.

-As they exchanged stories, Blake explained how his “one-for-one” gifting model—buy a pair of TOMS Shoes and the company gifts a pair to a shoeless child—had transformed his company and the lives of millions of people.
+The stranger, who turned out to be Blake MyCoskie founder of TOMS Shoes, explained how his ‘one-for-one’ gifting model—buy a pair of TOMS and the company gifts a pair to a shoeless child—had not just transformed his company, but also the lives of millions of people.

 World Housing: A Home For Everyone